068scar/crosshair/README.md

 # Surviv.io Mod
 ### The new features are:
 - added nice cross hairs
+- added zoom out hack

 ### Changelogs:
 - Use the cross hairs to play like a boss
+- zoom out is so bad ass .... just shame on you for using it!

 ### Planned features are:
 - No features are planed!